DonnaIB/surround_yourself_with_spanish/README.md

 ### Possible Features to Implement in Future
 * Option to filter recommendations based on category or level.
+* Password verification on registration form.
-* Server side form validation
+* Server side form validation.

 ## Technologies Used for building this site